learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 > Please note that [minimising attack surface area is recommended by OWASP](https://www.owasp.org/index.php/Minimize_attack_surface_area).

-**If you're concerned about size at all costs then you should switch to Alpine based images**.
+**If you're concerned about size at all costs, then you should switch to Alpine based images**.

-Those are generally very small, but at the price of compatibility.
-Alpine uses a slightly different standard C library - muslc.
+Those are generally very small but at the price of compatibility.
+Alpine uses a slightly different standard C library — muslc.
 You may experience some compatibility issues from time to time.
 More examples of that [here](https://github.com/grpc/grpc/issues/8528) and [here](https://github.com/grpc/grpc/issues/6126).

 **The vanilla base image is perfect for testing and development**.

-It's big in size, but provides the same experiences as if you were to have your workstation with Ubuntu installed.
+It's big but provides the same experiences as if you were to have your workstation with Ubuntu installed.
 Also, you have access to all the binaries available in the operating system.

 Recap of image sizes: